Repurpose a Lateral Filing Cabinet into a Tool Chest Dresser

 To fit the carpet protector to size, I placed a piece right side up on top of the dresser and traced around the edges underneath the protector to mark the size and shape.

-Then I used a cutting mat, utility knife and yard stick to cut the carpet protector along the straight edges.
+Then I used a cutting mat, utility knife and yard stick to cut the diamond plate floor protector along the straight edges.
 To round the corners I used a pair of scissors.

 The scissors actually worked a lot better than I thought they would.
 You can definitely use scissors to cut the entire piece if you don’t have access to these other tools.